 The values that we live out daily in our school are: Friendship, Thankfulness, Truthfulness, Trust, Forgiveness, Respect, Reverence and Responsibility.

 Additional Resource Provision

-The London Borough of Havering has published a statutory notice to implement a new designated SEND unit containing 12 places for pupils with communication and interaction needs
+The London Borough of Havering has approved the implementation of a new designated SEND unit containing 12 places for pupils with communication and interaction needs

 Our strategy for school’s use of Pupil Premium for current academic year and the details of the spend and effect of the funding for last year can be found below.